-The City of Mill Valley has a long-standing commitment and track record when it comes to environmental protection and other sustainability related initiatives.
+The City of Mill Valley has a long-standing commitment and track record when it comes to sustainability related initiatives.

 Reusable Foodware Relations Draft

 The County of Marin has developed a Draft Ordinance establishing regulations requiring the use of reusable and compostable food ware materials (e.g., plates, bowls, cups, utensils, and trays) at restaurants, grocery stores and delis, bakeries, carry-out, mini marts, farmers markets, food trucks, and other businesss requiring a health permit.
 The Draft Ordinance prohibits the use of single-use plastic food ware items; proposes a $0.25 charge for disposable cups (with exemptions available for Cal Fresh/ SNAP and WIC customers); and establishes overall process for implementation and enforcement.

 Do your part!

 Listed below are ideas to do your part in reducing Greenhouse Gas emissions.
 Also, an inspiring video entitled "words to live by" developed by youth poets on Climate Change.

 Have fun with others through Resilient Neighborhoods.
 Get support and go on a "low-carbon diet" to reduce 5,000 pounds of CO2!
 This free program has helped 550 Marin residents save money, make their families safer, and cut over 2.6 million pounds of carbon emissions.
 Learn more and sign up at www.resilientneighborhoods.org.